-Holdings in the undertaking's subsidiaries are recognised in the financial statements at their acquisition value corrected for any impairment, while they are recognised at the net carrying amount of each undertaking in the solvency balance sheet, which includes the tacit gains corresponding to accumulated profits that have not been distributed as dividends, amounting to 36.107 million euros and 40.389 million euros at 31 December 2019 and 2018, respectively.
+Holdings in the undertaking's subsidiaries are recognised in the financial statements at their acquisition value corrected for any impairment, while they are recognised at the net carrying amount of each undertaking in the solvency balance sheet, which includes the tacit gains corresponding to accumulated profits that have not been distributed as dividends, amounting to 38.650 million euros and 36.107 million euros at 31 December 2020 and 2019, respectively.

-This asset category also includes 10.400 million euros for a listed private real estate investment company and a listed private hotel investment company in which two Bankinter Group financial institutions have interests.
+This asset category also includes 10.0 million euros for a listed private real estate investment company and a listed private hotel investment company in which two Bankinter Group financial entities have interests.
 The valuations of these assets coincide for solvency and financial statement purposes.